 Another popular data governance framework, the DAMA-DMBOK template, portrays data management as a wheel with data governance at the center, with nine surrounding knowledge areas.
 Data governance is considered the high-level planning that is required for effective data management.

-The framework further defines the environment elements providing structure to each knowledge area.
+The framework further defines the environmental elements that provide structure to each knowledge area.
 They define the underlying roles, processes, deliverables, and technology that guide the planning and execution of each area.
 The elements also cover how an organization’s culture must evolve for its data governance initiatives to work.

 McKinsey